PowerShell/PowerShellEditorServices/module/docs/Set-ScriptExtent.md

 ### System.Management.Automation.Language.IScriptExtent

-You can pass script extent objects to this function.
-You can also pass objects with a property named "Extent".
+You can pass ScriptExtent objects to this function.
+You can also pass objects with a property named "Extent" such as ASTs from Find-Ast or tokens from Get-Token.

 ## OUTPUTS